 Journal club is held on a monthly basis and hosted at the homes of our faculty members.
 Residents are required to review 6-8 articles to evaluate the design, hypothesis, statistics and results as part of their discussions.

-Quality Assurance Conference is held monthly on the first Wednesday of each month.
+Quality Assurance Conference is held monthly on the third Wednesday of each month.
 The presenting resident is required to search appropriate literature and to report the available literature on the patient's condition to the attendings and resident staff.
 Discussion and feedback by faculty and residents follow presentations.

 Program by year: Click here for detailed block diagram >